 Chardan Capital Keeps a Buy Rating on Passage Bio (PASG)

-Chardan Capital analyst Gbola Amusa reiterated a Buy rating on Passage Bio (PASG) today and set a price target of $32.50.
-The company’s shares closed last Thursday at $14.85.
+Chardan Capital analyst Gbola Amusa reiterated a Buy rating on Passage Bio (PASG) on May 22 and set a price target of $32.50.
+The company’s shares closed last Thursday at $15.37.

 Currently, the analyst consensus on Passage Bio is a Moderate Buy with an average price target of $30.25.